 US Census 2020

 The 2020 Census will influence community funding and congressional representation for the next decade.
 Information collected in the census will inform the allocation of more than $675 billion in federal funds for states and communities each year.
 Click here for more information, or to fill out the census online.
+Check out this video to learn more about the importance of the Census.

 WHAT?
 Count • The census is a count of everyone living in the United States.
 This mandatory count is required by the United States Constitution.